cplusplus/SG20/sources/modules/compilation-model/headers.md

 ----------------- ------------------------------------------------------
 Foundational      Including code through standard library headers

-Main              Organize function and class declarations into reusable
+Main              Write headers to support separate compilation and code
-                  files for inclusion into others
+                  organization

 Advanced          --- (inlining? templates? hygiene, such as using namespace?)